niacdoial/blemd/automated-converter/readme.txt

 with a little blender knowledge, you will be able to modify the exporting line in IOmanager.py to use it to export in any format known by blender

+In order for it to work, you still have to install the main add-on (put it where blender can reach it)